ben-yeung/ben-b0t/README.md

 * Options to setup a CronJob to automatically send Twitch clips of a given streamer to a Discord channel.
   * Do note that this command is used and tested on a smaller channel.
   * There is no spam prevention and thus any clips within the past day are sent automatically to a given channel.

+## 📅 Google Calendar API Integration
+* Scheduled Cron jobs to check events from a Google Calendar.
+* Posts an embed containing event title, description, and any links.
+* Supports all-day events as well as scheduled events.
+* Cron job can be configured to check more frequently.

 ## 🧰 Debugging / Notes
 * Note that some commands may use the `quick.db` package.